Previous posts on this around-the-world journey:

 The prime accommodations at the Park Hyatt Maldives are the 14 Water Villas built over the Indian Ocean.
 There are two types of Water Villas, seven Park Water Villas that go for about $1,400/night and seven Park Sunset Water Villas that go for about $1,600/night.
 The water villas are all the same size and have the same floor plan.
 The difference is that the Sunset Water Villas have better sunset views.

-At the Sheraton Full Moon Resort I was given a complimentary upgrade to a water villa.
+At the Sheraton Full Moon Resort Maldives I was given a complimentary upgrade to a water villa.
 Here, since I was staying on free nights, it would cost $400/night for an upgrade to these lovely accommodations that were actually slightly smaller than the Pool Villa.

 Because the hotel is the entire island, the hotel is the only place to eat.
-Breakfast buffet is included with the room.
+The breakfast buffet is included with the room.
 Guests can purchase a meal plan for dinner and lunch if desired.
 The hotel has only two restaurants.
 Cocktails are served in the pool/beach bar and the Dhoni.

 Since the audience is captive, the food is not cheap but it is very good